Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-A few recent works have looked into classical analogs of MIPT in cellular automaton \cite{Knolle2021}, kinetically constrain spin systems \cite{Deger2022}, and semiclassical circuit model \cite{Lyons2022}.
+A few recent works have looked into classical analogs of MIPT in cellular automaton \cite{Willsher2022}, kinetically constrain spin systems \cite{Deger2022,Deger2022a}, and semiclassical circuit model \cite{Lyons2022}.
 In contrast to these works, we derive a direct connection between a quantum measurement dynamics of a Hamiltonian system with the Langevin evolution by analytically taking the semiclassical limit.
-In the fully quantum limit, for interacting systems, MIPTs have been mostly studied in quantum circuits with discrete time evolution under various types of random unitary gates and measurements \cite{Skinner2019,Vasseur2020,Choi2020,Yaodong2019,Gullans2020,Nahum2021,Alberton2021,Shengqi2021,Jian2021,Ehud2022,Zabalo2022,Barratt2022}.
-The MIPT in these models are typically characterized by scaling of subsystem entanglement entropy with subsystem size, i.e. transition from a volume-law to area-law scaling, in the long time steady state.
+For interacting quantum systems, MIPTs have been primarily studied in quantum circuits evolving under discrete-time projective and weak measurements \cite{Skinner2019,Vasseur2020,Choi2020,Yaodong2019,Gullans2020,Nahum2021,Alberton2021,Shengqi2021,Jian2021,Ehud2022,Zabalo2022,Barratt2022} as well as continuous weak measurements \cite{Szyniszewski2019,Szyniszewski2020}.
+The MIPTs in these models are typically characterized by scaling of entanglement entropy with subsystem size, i.e. transition from a volume-law to area-law scaling, in the longtime steady state.
 These MIPTs can often be mapped to phase transitions in some classical statistical mechanics models\cite{Skinner2019,Vasseur2020,Nahum2021,Shengqi2021,Ehud2022,Barratt2022}.
 However, it is hard to directly take the classical limit of the dynamics in these quantum circuit models.
-Effects of measurements and MIPTs have been also studied for non-interacting fermions \cite{Lucas2020, Alberton2021} and Luttinger liquid ground state \cite{Garratt2022}.
+Effects of measurements and MIPTs have also been studied for noninteracting fermions \cite{Cao2019,Lucas2020, Alberton2021}, interacting bosons \cite{Tang2020,Fuji2020,Goto2020}, and Luttinger liquid ground state \cite{Garratt2022}.